viktorchernev/DescribeLanguage/content/technical/technical-documentation.md

 title: Technical
 permalink: /technical/
 ---
 The Describe Compiler is written in C# and consists of few different projects that are related to one another.
+Below is a list of those projects.

 #### Gold Parser Engine
 The [Gold Parser Engine](/DescribeDocumentation/gold-parser) is the parser that powers the Describe Compiler.
 It is a .Net dll library that targets .Net Standard 2.0.